chiefabel7/azure-compute-docs/articles/virtual-machines/disks-types.md

 ### Ultra Disk IOPS

-Ultra Disks support IOPS limits of 300 IOPS/GiB, up to a maximum of 400,000 IOPS per disk.
+Ultra Disks support IOPS limits of 1000 (300 for Ultra Disks deployed using Virtual Machine Scale Sets) IOPS/GiB, up to a maximum of 400,000 IOPS per disk.
 To achieve the target IOPS for the disk, ensure that the selected disk IOPS are less than the VM IOPS limit.
 Ultra Disks with greater IOPS can be used as shared disks to support multiple VMs.
+The minimum guaranteed IOPS per disk is 100.

+> [!NOTE]
-The minimum guaranteed IOPS per disk are 1 IOPS/GiB, with an overall baseline minimum of 100 IOPS.
+> Only for Ultra Disks deployed using Virtual Machine Scale Sets: The minimum guaranteed IOPS per disk are 1 IOPS/GiB, with an overall baseline minimum of 100 IOPS.
 For example, if you provisioned a 4-GiB Ultra Disk, the minimum IOPS for that disk is 100, instead of four.

 For more information about IOPS, see [Virtual machine and disk performance](disks-performance.md).